New Book Feature: The Beauty Professional Tax Blueprint – JUNE 2026

 Louisville Beauty Academy’s Mission in Action

-As a state-licensed, compliance-driven, debt-free beauty college, Louisville Beauty Academy is proud to educate future professionals who understand that skill + humanity = impact.
+As a state-licensed, compliance-driven, lower-debt beauty college, Louisville Beauty Academy is proud to educate future professionals who understand that skill + humanity = impact.

 This podcast reflects the values we instill every day: